 The square is designed to accommodate events and pop up stalls and is home to the Thursday Night Markets during the summer.

 The artwork along the square tells the Noongar tale of a group of children who go missing and how the spirit woman Tjunta finds them.
+To view the Scarborough attractions and public art map, click here.

 This story has been sandblasted and painted in five places around the Scarborough Beach Foreshore and you can follow the Tjunta Trail from the start of the story - on the lower promenade next to the Lotterywest Whale Playground - to the end which finishes on the upper promenade in Scarborough Square, south west of the Clock Tower.